-Romy Frederick is getting his Ph.D. in Engine Stuff at U.C.
+Romy Frederick just earned his Ph.D. in Engine Stuff at U.C.
 Berkeley.
 Shanghaied onto the team after answering a Craigslist ad looking for people “who have more money than common sense.”
 He is one of the few Desert Dingo Racing drivers who haven’t rolled the car.
-Married to fellow team member Jen Frederick who is much more interesting to talk to.
+Married to fellow team member Jenn Frederick who is much more interesting to talk to.

 Jim co-founded Desert Dingo Racing with Skid in November 2006 after watching “Dust to Glory.”
 Genetically incapable of doing anything mechanical, he compensates by watching NASCAR just for the commercials and thinks the final lap of the 2007 Daytona 500 was the coolest thing ever.
 Jim handles Desert Dingo PR, marketing, sponsorship and parts degreasing.

-Roxanne works behind the scenes, managing the website, managing communications and doing logistics support.
+Roxanne runs the camp kitchen when we’re racing and handles logistics planning & support.
 If you’d like to contribute to the Diabetes section of our site, contact Roxanne at email@example.com.

-Paul brings international flavour (and Canadian spelling) to the team.
-Born in Czechoslovakia, he rally raced the worst car ever built (the East German Trabant).
-This prepared him for anything the racing world throws at him.
-His need for a real automobile (the West German Beetle) might have driven him to immigrate to Canada early in his life.
-Calling Toronto home, Paul campaigns a 1999 VW Golf in the Canadian Rally Championship.
-He also races in Ontario’s ice racing series, where, under the duress of harsh Canadian winters, he developed his love for desert racing.
+Born in Czechoslovakia, Paul rally raced the worst car ever built (the East German Trabant).
+Now a resident of Toronto, he campaigns a 1999 VW Golf in the Canadian Rally Championship.
+Paul also races in Ontario’s ice racing series, where, under the duress of harsh Canadian winters, he developed his love for desert racing.
 He achieved a lifetime dream of racing the Baja 1000, going off the line at the 2011 race as a driver for Garayzar Racing.

 Khaled Mabrouk – Process Analysis